-Golden Rule Gospel Values Virtues Explanation Everyone is equal and valued in our school Love Compassion Love Justice Solidarity Within our school and outside in the wider community, all pupils and adults are encouraged to show good manners, honesty and respect for everyone.
-Respect for God Respect for all people Respect for other people's property and belongings Respect for oneself Respect and look after our planet, school classroom and the things in it.
-Love Compassion Forgiveness Gratitude Hope Service Justice Love Justice Solidarity Courage This rule is split into two parts: "Taking care of one another" means to show kindness.
+Part of our School Mission Virtues Explanation Love God Love Justice Solidarity Within our school and outside in the wider community, all pupils and adults are encouraged to show good manners, honesty and respect for everyone.
+Respect for God Respect for all people Respect for other people's property and belongings Respect for oneself We know that at Bishop Ellis "all are welcome."
+We are all part of God's family.
+Aspire to be our best Hope Faith Temperance Practical Wisdom This rule is not about "winning" or "being the best" but rather about giving your best.
+Teaching staff encourage children to take pride in their attitude towards the process of engaging with an activity, rather than the end result.
+This skill can be evident in a range of situations where children are visibly working hard and exhibiting good learning behaviour.
+Be honest Love Justice Solidarity Courage Within our school and outside in the wider community, all pupils and adults are encouraged to show good manners, honesty and respect for everyone.
+Respect for God Respect for all people Respect for other people's property and belongings Respect for oneself Forgive Solidarity Temperance Courage Practical Wisdom/Good sense This rule is about allowing other children the opportunity to succeed as well as yourself.
+We know our learning is really important to us so it is also true that we want to behave in such a way that allows this to happen.
+When things go wrong, it is really important that we try to live like Jesus and not let negativity get in the way of our learning.
+Care Love Justice Solidarity Courage This is split into two parts: "Taking care of one another" means to show kindness.
 Kind people think about another person's feelings and not just their own, they help someone who is in need, and they are kind even when others are not.
 Kind people never expect anything in return.
 They treat other people kindly because they want to help make someone's life better.
 Kindness makes the world a nicer place because it makes people happier.
 "Taking care of our things" refers to the school environment.
 Children are expected to do their part to keep the school environment clean, tidy and undamaged.
 This rule also refers to children's own personal possessions.
 Children should be careful to keep their own belongings safe and be mindful not to touch other people's possessions.
-Be kind to adults, children and animals.
-Love Compassion Forgiveness Love Justice Solidarity Within our school and outside in the wider community, all pupils and adults are encouraged to show good manners, honesty and respect for everyone.
-Respect for God Respect for all people Respect for other people's property and belongings Respect for oneself
+Fantastic Walking Charity Temperance Prudence Children are expected to use Fantastic Walking as they move around the school. • Walking in single file